 Familiar, yet new

-“LaKendra invested in me, offering counsel and guidance based on her experiences.
+“My manager invested in me, offering counsel and guidance based on her experiences.
 She led with trust that allowed her to be transparent.
-Her insights were critical to me as a young professional looking to establish a professional network and personal brand.
-Through LaKendra, Danielle was introduced to Pamela Osborne who became a close mentor and advocate for Barnett.
+Her insights were critical to me as a young professional looking to establish a professional network and personal brand.”
+Through her manager, Danielle was introduced to Pamela Osborne who became a close mentor and advocate.
 “I was humbled that they took the time to learn more about me and provide guidance and support based on their experience.”

-Through Davis and Osborne, Danielle became involved with Employee Groups like oxyGEN, AT&T Women of Business and The NETwork – our African American Employee Group and the oldest in the company.
+Danielle also joined Employee Groups like oxyGEN, AT&T Women of Business and The NETwork – our African American Employee Group and the oldest in the company.
 In 2019, while attending The NETwork 50th Anniversary Conference in Washington D.C., Danielle networked with senior leaders.

 Moving forward in a technical career